 Unable to attend an information session?

-Prospective students who are unable to attend an information or who have attended and have further questions and would like to meet for a one on one meeting are encouraged to email MPH Coordinator, Noura Youssoufa at firstname.lastname@example.org to schedule an appointment.
+Prospective students who are unable to attend an information or who have attended and have further questions and would like to meet for a one on one meeting are encouraged to email the MPH Coordinator at firstname.lastname@example.org to schedule an appointment.
 In order to get the maximum out of your session, please review the MPH program webpage and come prepared with questions.
-Prospective students may also be interested in checking out the DGH Blog to learn more about courses, events, funding opportunities and projects that are available to our MPH students.

 Interested in visiting the University of Washington?